-In 1995, T.J. became the Varsity Baseball Head Coach at Bellingham High School, and, three years later made his first postseason trip as Head Coach.
+In 1995, Coach Chiappone became the Varsity Baseball Head Coach at Bellingham High School, and, three years later made his first postseason trip as Head Coach.
 The Blackhawks then followed every year to the tournament for 22 consecutive years.
 Under his leadership, the Blackhawks have won four Tri-Valley League Championships and, in 2014, were victorious in the MIAA State Championship.

-Since stepping down as Varsity Coach in 2020, T.J. has continued to assist coaches within Bellingham High School, Hock Valley Sports, Bellingham Youth Baseball, and at Next9Up.
+Since stepping down as Varsity Coach in 2020, Coach Chiappone has continued to assist coaches within Bellingham High School, Hock Valley Sports, Bellingham Youth Baseball, and at Next9Up.

-T.J. continues to elevate players to their fullest potential and creating strong team mentality for success.
+Coach Chiappone. continues to elevate players to their fullest potential and creating strong team mentality for success.
 We are fortunate to have him at Next9Up.

-She played at Merrimack College, having a versatile experience around the field and a career in the circle.
+Coach Cook played at Merrimack College, having a versatile experience around the field and a career in the circle.
 She had a 1.39 ERA as a senior and a career ERA of 2.07.
 She graduated 6th all time in both strikeouts and innings pitched.
 She also finished her last year with career bests at the dish posting a .378 average.
 While at Merrimack, she was named Conference Pitcher of the Year, All-Region Pitcher of the Year and an All-American.

-Doug Carroll is a local product of Holliston, Ma.
-As a senior in Highschool Doug was drafted in the 5th round by the Boston Red Sox and was the State's player of the year.
-Carroll then decided to go to University of South Florida on a full baseball scholarship.
-While at USF Carroll played for the Harwich Mariners in the Cape Cod League.
-Carroll was also invited to play for the USA National team.
+Doug Carroll is a local product of Holliston, MA, and as a senior in high school was drafted in the 5th round by the Boston Red Sox and the State's Player of the Year.
+Carroll decided to go to the University of South Florida on a full baseball scholarship.
+While at USF, Carroll played for the Harwich Mariners in the Cape Cod League and was invited to play for the USA National team.

 Ryan Parker is currently in his 13th season as pitching coach at his alma mater, Wheaton College.
 He is also the co-founder and head coach of the Troy Baseball Expo in Troy, NY, which provides free baseball instruction, academic advising, and workforce development to youth in the Capital District of upstate New York.

-Off the field, Parker received his degree in sociology from Wheaton in 2001, and successfully completed his master's degree in higher education counseling at Bridgewater State University in 2008.
+Off the field, Coach Parker received his degree in sociology from Wheaton in 2001, and successfully completed his master's degree in higher education counseling at Bridgewater State University in 2008.

 George Mulcahey is a former Wheaton College baseball player, who takes pride in mastering the fundamentals of the game.
-Over his 4 years at Wheaton, George learned the importance of team work, discipline, and practicing in a manner that will show itself on the field, and in the W column.
+Over his four years at Wheaton, Mulcahey learned the importance of team work, discipline, and practicing in a manner that will show itself on the field, and in the W column.
 He is a middle infielder who spent most of his college time at second base.
 He aims to pass along a lot of valuable fielding and offensive knowledge to young athletes looking to play at the next level.